Machine-learning techniques for model-independent searches in dijet final states: Machine-learning based anomaly detection

 A two-dimensional ``\quak~space'' is constructed and used to define the event selection.
 The two dimensions of the space encode an event's background-like and signal-like scores, respectively.
 The most anomalous events are expected to appear in the region characterized by a low background-like score and a high signal-like score.
 As the exact location of an anomaly in the \quak~space could vary, the event selection procedure is varied for different resonance mass hypotheses, $m_\mathrm{A}$.
 First a signal region is defined as $m_\mathrm{A} - 400\GeV < \mjj < m_\mathrm{A} + 200\GeV$.
 The width is motivated by the \mjj resolution of the detector, and a slight shift towards low \mjj is added to account for longer tails observed on the left side of signal \mjj distributions.
 Two 500\GeV-wide sidebands, on each side of the SR, are used to estimate the background distribution in the \quak space.
 These events are used to populate a 2D histogram representation of the \quak~space with 500 bins.
-Bins within the SR exhibiting an excess of events relative to the sidebands are selected.
+Bins exhibiting an excess of SR events relative to the sidebands are selected.
 Events from the full dijet mass spectrum that fall within these chosen \quak~bins are then used in the resonance signal fit.

-A broad search is conducted using \quak~with a signal prior consisting of a combination of all benchmark signal samples.
-Additionally, targeted searches for each benchmark signal are performed using \quak~with a signal prior based solely on the specific signal being tested.
-Since this approach is optimized for detecting each benchmark signal individually, it is expected to perform better for known signals but generalizes less effectively to unknown signals.
+A broad search is conducted using \quak~with a signal prior consisting of a combination of all benchmark signal samples, combining six flows as described above.
+Additionally, targeted searches for each benchmark signal are performed using \quak with a single signal flow, trained solely on the specific signal being tested.
+Since this approach is optimized for detecting each benchmark signal individually, it is expected to perform better for known signals but generalize less effectively to unknown signals.
 This method serves as a point of comparison when assessing the performance of anomaly detection techniques.